 ICANN and NTIA should mutually agree to terminate the Affirmation of Commitments.

 New review rules will prevail as soon as the Bylaws have been changed, but care should be taken when terminating the Affirmation of Commitments to not disrupt any Affirmation of Commitments Reviews that may be in process at that time.
 Any in-progress reviews will adopt the new rules to the extent practical.
 Any planned Affirmation of Commitments review should not be deferred simply because the new rules allow up to five years between review cycles.
-If the community prefers to do a review sooner than five years from the previous review, that is allowed under new rules.Review Team
+If the community prefers to do a review sooner than five years from the previous review, that is allowed under new rules.

+Through its Work Party IRP Implementation Oversight Team, the CCWG-Accountability will examine the suggestion to include a mid-term review of the Independent Review Process (IRP)Review Team.

-To support the common goal of improving the efficiency and effectiveness of reviews, ICANN will publish operational standards to be used as guidance by community, ICANN staff, and Board in conducting future reviews.
+To support the common goal of improving the efficiency and effectiveness of reviews, ICANN will publish operational standards to be used as guidance by community, ICANN staff, and the Board in conducting future reviews.
 The community will review these operational standards on an ongoing basis to ensure that they continue to meet community’s needs.

-Review TeamReview Team
+These operational standards should include issues such as: composition of Review Teams, Review Team working methods (meeting protocol, document access, role of observers, budgets, decision making methods, etc.), and methods of access to experts.
+These standards should be developed with the community and should require community input and review to be changed.
+The standards are expected to reflect levels of detail that are generally not appropriate for governance documents, and should not require a change to the Bylaws to modify.
+This is an implementation issue aligned with the need for review of the proposed Bylaws text developed by the CCWG-Accountability that has been provided as guidance to Counsel.

 IANA Function Review & Special IANA Function Review

-A section related to the IANA Function Review and Special IANA Function Review will fit into these new sections of the Bylaws.
+A section related to the IANA Function Review and Special IANA Function Review will fit into these new sections of the Bylaws and will be classified as Fundamental Bylaws.
 Specifications will be based on the requirements detailed by the CWG-Stewardship.
 It is anticipated that the Bylaw drafting process will include the CWG-Stewardship.

 3. Detailed Explanation of Recommendations